didx-xyz/aries-cloudapi-python/docs/Trust Registry.md

 1. Verifier Verification:
    - For **sending proof requests**: Confirms that the tenant sending the request is registered as a verifier.
-   - For **receiving proof presentations**: Validates that the proof is being presented to a registered verifier.
+   - For **accepting proof requests**: Validates that the proof is being presented to a registered verifier.
 2. Schema Validation: Ensures that the attributes being requested are associated with schemas registered within the Trust Registry.